-A first requirement was the shift from SOAP to rest APIs.
-A shift that had to be made both to support the new API management solution and to integrate future APIs, allowing Fednot to offer more services around the platform like KPI monitoring, insight into partner relationships, etc.
+The main requirement was the shift from SOAP to rest APIs.
+A shift that had to be made to support both the new API management solution and to integrate future APIs, allowing Fednot to offer more services around the platform such as KPI monitoring, insight into partner relationships, etc.

-After the embedding stage, the next step was internal evangelization.
-For the platform to be a success, it was of undeniable importance to get everybody at Fednot on board and give them a frame of reference.
-"Integration never stands on its own," Jolien says, "to make this a success, we needed the involvement of all teams."
+For the platform to be a success, it was of undeniable importance to get everybody on board at Fednot and provide them with a frame of reference.
+"Integration never stands on its own," Jolien, platform manager at Fednot, says "to make this a success, we needed the involvement of all teams."

 "Archers and Integration Designers played an undeniable role in this evangelization process," Jolien continues, “The goal was to organize workshops and presentations on integration architecture to clarify the new platform and to encourage the developers to actively think about the development part.”
 Jolien states.
 Based on these workshops and presentations, they get to know each other better and gain more insight into the project,” Jolien concludes.